 Ejiofor's impressive career spans film and television, with notable roles alongside Denzel Washington in Inside Man and American Gangster.
 He was also a part of the ensemble cast in the British romantic comedy Love Actually.
 His diverse filmography includes Dirty Pretty Things, Kinky Boots, Lockdown, Endgame, Talk to Me, and Four Brothers.
 In addition to acting, he made his directorial debut with the inspirational film The Boy Who Harnessed the Wind, which he also wrote and starred in.

-Despite his success, Chiwetel rarely talks about his Nigerian roots due to a tragic way in which he lost his father, Arinze, in a car accident that incidentally involved him too.
-It had a profound impact on him suffice it to say that he still wears a facial scar from the accident.
+Despite his success, Chiwetel rarely talks about his Nigerian roots due to the a tragic way in which he lost his father, Arinze, in a car accident that incidentally involved him too.
+It had a profound impact on him, suffice it to say that he still wears a facial scar from the accident.

 Despite undergoing a cultural identity crisis, Adewale emerged resilient, focusing on academics and earning a Bachelor's degree from the University of London, followed by a Master's in Law from King's College London.
 While studying, he was introduced to modelling, eventually leading to a successful acting career.
 He appeared in various TV shows, films, and even music videos.